 “People’s barriers come down, and they open to our wilderness message,” said Elizabeth Jackson, the park’s chief of interpretation and visitor services.
 “So many children and full-grown men want to come up and hug you in the suit — in a safe way.”

 Anthropomorphic mascots have long been used by corporations, sports teams and large events such as the Olympic Games as branding tools and ways to connect with audiences, especially younger ones.
 Perhaps the most successful and enduring federal government mascot, Smokey Bear, has been advocating for wildfire prevention since 1944 (in a case of brand confusion, Smokey Bear, who is often viewed as a national park icon, actually represents the U.S. Forest Service).
-Other less popular government mascots followed, including Thermy, from the U.S. Department of Agriculture’s Food and Safety Inspection Service, Smokey Bear’s Forest Service colleague Woodsy Owl (“Give a hoot; don’t pollute!”), and Franklin the Fair Housing Fox from the U.S. Department of Housing and Urban Development.
+Other less popular government mascots followed, including a thermometer named Thermy, from the U.S. Department of Agriculture’s Food and Safety Inspection Service, Smokey Bear’s Forest Service colleague Woodsy Owl (“Give a hoot; don’t pollute!”), and Franklin the Fair Housing Fox from the U.S. Department of Housing and Urban Development.

 Despite having so many charismatic creatures under its care, the National Park Service has so far made limited use of mascots in its outreach and branding efforts, but that may be changing.
 The agency does not keep tabs on the use of mascots throughout the National Park System, but in recent years rangers at parks across the country have developed their own mascots to join the likes of Carlsbad Caverns National Park’s Carl S. Bat and Mississippi National River and Recreation Area’s Freddie the Flathead Catfish.